 Note that, when interpreting the estimated coefficients for wealth in Model III, the effects of an overall change in stock market wealth on consumption are controlled for in the regressions.
-Thus, in Model III the estimated wealth coefficients reflect only interregional differences in the growth of wealth.
+Thus, in Model IIII the estimated wealth coefficients reflect only interregional differences in the growth of wealth.

 Table 3 presents basic relationships between per capita consumption, income, and the two measures of wealth.
 As the table indicates, in the simplest formulation, the estimated effect of housing market wealth on consumption is significant and large.
-In the ordinary least squares regressions, the estimated elasticity is between 0.06 and 0.20.
+In the ordinary least squares regressions, the estimated elasticity is between 0.044 and 0.18.
 In contrast, the estimated effects of financial wealth upon consumption are a good bit smaller.
-In the simpler OLS model, the estimate ranges between 0.04 and 0.06.
-These magnitudes are much larger than the elasticities reported in our earlier paper.
+In the simpler OLS model, the estimate ranges between 0.028 and 0.075.
+These magnitudes are similar to the elasticities reported in our earlier paper.